+For me, The Red Frame is my virtual diary – through my own experiences I want to help you figure it all out.
 Before you go on reading this post, take a good look at my picture here:

 This photo was taken in September 2019, in a small flat in Poplar, London.
 To be honest, I adore this picture for its post-modernistic dark feel.
 Often do I treat it as a piece of art.
 A mediocre one, but still.